-Due to the geographic location far from any sea (the Caspian and Aral are technically lakes) the country has hot summers and very cold winters.
+Due to the geographic location far from any seas (the Caspian and Aral are technically lakes), the country has hot summers and very cold winters.

-The capital Nur-Sultan (Astana) is the second colest in the world after Ulaanbaatar in Mongolia and sees averge winter temperatures of around -14c.
-The average winter termperature for Almaty is around -4c.
+The capital Nur-Sultan (Astana) is the second coldest in the world after Ulaanbaatar in Mongolia and sees average winter temperatures of around -14c.
+The average winter temperature for Almaty is around -4c.

 Safety in Kazakhstan